microsoft/aed-go-learn-content/data-types/includes/2-slices.md

 }
 ```

-When you run the previous code, you see the following output:
+When you run the code, you see the following output:

 ```output
 [January February March April May June July August September October November December]